 My mom called me one day, and I was on the verge of a mental breakdown when she said, “he needs you to be healthy and sane far more than he needs breast milk.”
 It was in that moment that I felt a little bit of weight lift off my shoulders.
 I made an appointment to talk to his doctor about not breastfeeding.
 I was having a really hard time accepting it and was worried that she might push me to keep breastfeeding.

 Her beautiful response:

 “You’ve tried harder than 99% of the moms I’ve worked with to make breast feeding work, and it’s totally OK if you stop and exclusively formula feed.”

-I cried in her office because that was the validation and permission I was looking for.
+I cried in my doctor’s office because that was the validation and permission I was looking for.
 I tried so hard to breastfeed my baby, but it was certainly not what was best for either of us.
 By his two-month appointment, he had more than doubled his weight and at 6 months he is back to being a happy, observant, content baby and so far meeting his milestones right on schedule.

 I have felt so guilty, and it took a tremendous amount of courage for me to write my story.
 At the same time, I am so thankful my baby is now thriving and feel it is extremely important for other moms to understand that if your baby is not gaining weight, it is critical to figure out why and not assume everything is normal, no matter what popular breastfeeding mom groups on Facebook might say!